 In both the lab frame and rotating frame, the magnetic field produces terms in the system's Hamiltonian which are proportional to mixed position-velocity products like $\dot{x}y_r$.
 Our MD cooling simulation employs a cyclotronic integrator \cite{patacchini2009} to account for the resulting motion.
 However, in our damping algorithm, we ignore these terms since the ion velocities vanish at equilibrium.
 This is equivalent to setting the effective magnetic field in the rotating frame equal to zero \cite{wang2013} and evolving the ions in a purely electrostatic potential.
 The potential energy is explicitly given by

 where we have dropped the `r' subscript on the ion coordinates for simplicity.
 The previously described simplification removes cyclotron motion, thereby changing the ion dynamics.
 However, it does not affect the potential energy landscape of the system.
-At each timestep ($\Delta t=1$ ns), we reduce the kinetic energy of each ion by a factor of $10^{-4}$.
-In general, slower energy reduction causes the crystal to relax into lower energy local equilibrium states, but also requires longer damping simulations.
+At each timestep ($\Delta t=1$ ns), we reduce the momentum of each ion, in the rotating frame, by a factor of $10^{-4}$.
+In general, slower momentum reduction causes the crystal to relax into lower energy local equilibrium states, but also requires longer damping simulations.
 We note briefly that other dynamical energy minimization techniques have been developed for large ion crystals, including the simulation of guiding center motion \cite{dubin1988} and the implementation of Nose-Hoover thermostats \cite{totsuji2002}.